project-chip/connectedhomeip/src/tools/interop/idt/README.md

 ```

 > **IMPORTANT:** Note the following runtime expectations of ecosystems:
-> `analyze_capture` must be async aware and not interact with stdin
+> `analyze_capture` must be async aware and not interact with standard in

 The platform loader functions the same as `capture/ecosystem`.